VaranetsYahor/VaranetsYahor/README.md

 The time the list has started is 03.04.2022

 Courses:
-  DataCamp Learn: Introduction to Python (67%) https://campus.datacamp.com/courses/intro-to-python-for-data-science
+  DataCamp Learn: Introduction to Python (Completed) https://campus.datacamp.com/courses/intro-to-python-for-data-science

 Books: